-For various reasons, actions taken by an abuser such as harassment, stalking, sexual abuse, violence, verbal or physical threats/intimidation, or other forms of mistreatment and abuse are not always charged criminally.
+For various reasons, actions taken by an abuser may not be reported to law enforcement or charged in a criminal case.
 Under these circumstances, if you fear for your safety or the safety of others, civil protection orders can offer you safeguards.
-Under Colorado law, there are two categories of civil protection orders, as follows:
+Under Colorado law, a court may issue a temporary or permanent civil protection order against an adult or juvenile over the age of 10 for any of the following purposes: